Batman: The Killing Joke (film)

-Batman: The Killing Joke is a 2016 American adult animated thriller superhero film produced by Warner Bros.
+Batman: The Killing Joke is a 2016 American adult animated superhero film produced by Warner Bros.
 Animation and distributed by Warner Bros.
 Pictures.
-Featuring the DC Comics character Batman, the film is the 26th film of the DC Universe Animated Original Movies, based on the graphic novel of the same name by Alan Moore and Brian Bolland.
+Featuring the DC Comics character Batman, the film is the 27th of the DC Universe Animated Original Movies, based on the graphic novel of the same name by Alan Moore and Brian Bolland.
 The film is directed by Sam Liu, written by Brian Azzarello and stars the voices of Kevin Conroy, Mark Hamill, Tara Strong, and Ray Wise.
-Like the novel, the film follows the Joker's undertaking to drive police commissioner James Gordon insane, and Batman's desperate attempts to stop him.
+Like the novel, the film follows the Joker, Batman's arch-nemesis, and his efforts to drive police commissioner James Gordon insane as Batman works desperately to stop him.

-Development of a film adaptation of the novel began in 2009; however, production was stalled due to the under-performance of DC's live-action adaptation of Moore's Watchmen.
+Development of a film adaptation of the novel began in 2009.
+Production was stalled due to the under-performance of DC's live-action adaptation of Moore's Watchmen.
 In 2011, Hamill expressed interest in reprising his role of the Joker for the adaptation, resulting in a fan campaign for its production.
 In 2015, producer Bruce Timm confirmed that an animated feature based on the book was in development.
 It is the first Batman film and Warner Bros.
-Animation film (as well as the first of the DCUAOM) to be rated R by the MPAA.
+Animation film to be rated R by the MPAA.